hhliou2/reddit-misinformation/README.md

 ### Building the project stages using `run.py`
 - To download the data, run `python run.py data`
 	- This downloads reddit comments from specified subreddits between a certain time period.
 The subreddits and time period are specified in `config/data_params.json`
-- To get user polarities, run `python run.py user_polarities`
+- To get user polarities, run `python run.py user_polarity`
 	- This generates a metric for all users collected in the data, getting filepaths from `config/user_polarity_params.json`
 - To generate common user matrices, run `python run.py matrices`
 	- This creates two matrices demonstrating, for every possible pair of subreddits, the number and average user polarity of the users in that subset.
 Filepaths are specified in `config/matrix_params.json`.
 NOTE: user_polarities should be run at least once before running `matrices`.